00Fjongl/js-extra/README.md

 # js-extra
-A non-standard guide to reformatting JavaScript code.
+A nonstandard guide to reformatting JavaScript code.
 Currently a work-in-progress.